Allumno/APCC/README.md

 This project has the objective to develop an educational platform targeted to children with physical disabilities, mainly cerebral palsy.
-By providing swipe compability and multiple types of exercises all configurable it aims to provide educators and families the tools needed to better interact and teach with those children.
+By providing swipe compatibility and multiple types of exercises all configurable it aims to provide educators and families the tools needed to better interact and teach with those children.

 Currently, by 09/09/2015, the application has currently the client module, intended for the children to use.